Tabla: History

-A type of small Indian drums, along with many other musical instruments, are also mentioned in Tibetan and Chinese memoirs written by Buddhist monks who visited the Indian subcontinent in the 1st millennium CE.
-The pushkala are called rdzogs pa (pronounced dzokpa) in Tibetan literature.
-The pushkara drums are also mentioned in many ancient Jainism and Buddhism texts, such as Samavayasutra, Lalitavistara and Sutralamkara.
+A type of small Indian drum, along with many other musical instruments, is also mentioned in Tibetan and Chinese memoirs written by Buddhist monks who visited the Indian subcontinent in the 1st millennium CE.
+The pushkala are called rdzogs pa (pronounced 'dzokpa') in Tibetan literature.
+The pushkara drums are also mentioned in many ancient Jainism and Buddhism texts, such as Samavayasutra, Lalitavistara, and Sutralamkara.

-Various Hindu and Jain temples, such as the Eklingji in Udaipur, Rajasthan show stone carvings of a person playing tabla-like small pair of drums.
-Small drums were popular during the Yadava rule (1210 to 1247) in the south, at the time when Sangita Ratnakara was written by Sarangadeva.
-Madhava Kandali, 14th century Assamese poet and writer of Saptakanda Ramayana, lists several instruments in his version of "Ramayana", such as tabal, jhajhar, dotara, vina, bīn, vipanchi, etc. (meaning that these instruments existed since his time in 14th century or earlier).
+Tabla-like drums were spread widely across ancient India.
+Various Hindu and Jain temples—such as the Eklingji in Udaipur, Rajasthan—feature stone carvings of a person playing a small pair of tabla-like drums; some of these temple carvings date back to 500 BCE.
+A Hoysaleshwara temple in Karnataka features a carving of a woman playing the tabla during a dance performance.
+Small drums were popular during the Yadava rule (1210–1247) in the south, at the time when the Sangita Ratnakara was written by Sarangadeva.
+Madhava Kandali, a 14th century Assamese poet and writer of the Saptakanda Ramayana, lists several instruments in his version of Ramayana, such as tabal, jhajhar, dotara, vina, bīn, and vipanchi—meaning that these instruments already existed in the 14th century or earlier.
 There is recent iconography of the drum-like structure dating back to 1799.
-There are Hindu temple carvings of double hand drums resembling the tabla that date back to 500 BCE.
-The tabla was spread widely across ancient India.
-A Hoysaleshwara temple in Karnataka shows a carving of a woman playing a tabla in a dance performance.

-According to classifications of musical instruments defined in the Natyashastra, Tabla is classified in the Avanadha Vadya category of rhythm instruments which are made by capping an empty vessel with a stretched skin.
+According to classifications of musical instruments defined in the Natyashastra, the tabla is classified in the Avanadha Vadya category of rhythm instruments, which are made by capping an empty vessel with a stretched skin.

 Construction and features

-The tabla consists of two single-headed, barrel-shaped small drums of slightly different sizes and shapes: baya and daya for left and right drums, respectively.
+The tabla consists of two single-headed, barrel-shaped small drums of slightly different sizes and shapes: the baya and daya for the left and right drums, respectively.

 Ustad Zakir Hussain performing at Konark, Odisha.
 This illustrates the common sitting position used by tabla players.

-The smaller drum, played with the dominant hand, is called dayan (literally "right" side), dāhina, siddha or chattū, but is correctly called the "tabla."
+The smaller drum, played with the dominant hand, is called dayan (literally "right" side), dāhina, siddha, or chattū, but is correctly called the "tabla".
 It is made from a conical piece of mostly teak and rosewood hollowed out to approximately half of its total depth.
-The daya tabla is played by the musician's right hand (dominant hand), and is about 15 centimetres (~6 in) in diameter and 25 centimetres (~10 in) high.
-The drum is tuned to a specific note, usually either the tonic, dominant or subdominant of the soloist's key and thus complements the melody.
+The daya tabla is played by the musician's right hand (dominant hand), and is about 15 cm in diameter and 25 cm high.
+The drum is tuned to a specific note, usually either the tonic, dominant, or subdominant of the soloist's key and thus complements the melody.
 This is the ground note of the raga called Sa (the tonic in Indian music).
 The tuning range is limited, although different dāyāñs are produced in different sizes, each with a different range.
-Cylindrical wood blocks, termed Gatta, are inserted between the strap and the shell allowing tension to be adjusted by their vertical positioning.
+Cylindrical wood blocks, termed gatta, are inserted between the strap and the shell, allowing tension to be adjusted by their vertical positioning.
 Fine-tuning is achieved while striking vertically on the braided portion of the head using a small, heavy hammer.
-While tabla usually features two drums, a tabla tarang may consist of 10-16 dayas to perform melodies based on several ragas.
+While tabla usually features two drums, a tabla tarang may consist of 10–16 dayas for performing melodies based on several ragas.